-- Write an individual letters to each supervisor of your choice or;
+- Write an individual letter to each supervisor of your choice or;

-- Write a more general statement of research that may be applicable for different professors introducing yourself and describing what you plan to do for your research project.
+- Write a more general statement of research that may be applicable to different professors, introducing yourself and describing what you plan to do for your research project.

 For more information on how to apply see the Steps to Apply section.